Marinara Sauce Recipe from Scratch

 How to Make Marinara Sauce

-Our homemade Marinara Sauce recipe only requires 15 mints prep (or less) and 15 minutes simmering.
-It is exponentially more delicious than the minimal effort required!
+Our homemade Marinara Sauce recipe only requires 15 mints prep (or less) and 15 minutes simmering.ย It is exponentially more delicious than the minimal effort required!
+Let’s take a closer look at how to make this recipe with step-by-step photos (full recipe in the printable recipe card at the bottom of the post):

+STEP 1:ย Cook Sofrito.
 In a Dutch oven or large pot, heat olive oil over medium heat.
-Add onions, carrots and celery and cook for 7-10 minutes or until soft.
-Add garlic and red pepper flakes and cook 30 more seconds.
+Add the onions, carrots and celery and cook for 7-10 minutes or until soft.ย Add the garlic and red pepper flakes and cook 30 more seconds.

 showing how to make marinara sauce by cooking onions, celery and carrots